 Before closing with prayer explain that you want to give the group a jump-start in making tomorrow a "good dog" day.
-Point out the Bite-Sized Bible Study Ideas on the journal pages.
-Challenge your students to choose an idea before they leave and to start tomorrow (or sooner) in making God's Word a part of their daily routines.
+Point out the Bite-Sized Bible Study Ideas on the journal page (noted below for the leader's reference).
+Challenge your students to choose an idea before they leave and to start tomorrow (or sooner) in making God's Word a part of their daily routine.